 But some counties rise above the others in terms of solar installations and kWhs generated.
 Here’s the top ten of Maryland’s 24 counties for solar energy.

-How We Calculated the Rankings
+How We Calculated the Solar Rankings for Maryland

 We took a look at two factors for each county - the number of installations and the kilowatts (kW) installed.
 We then ranked the counties for both factors and averaged the results.
 If any counties were tied, we put the one with more installations first.
 This is because installations are a better indicator of how easy a county makes it for its businesses and homeowners to go solar, and stops our results from being skewed by big solar farms.